Religious sister

 The former Superior General of the Sisters of Providence of Saint Mary-of-the-Woods, Sister Ann Margaret O'Hara, SP, in 2006.
 In the background a painting of the congregation's foundress, Mother Théodore Guérin.

-A religious sister (abbreviated: Sr.) in Christianity is a woman who has taken public vows in a religious order dedicated to apostolic works, as distinguished from a nun who lives a cloistered monastic life dedicated to prayer and labor, or a canoness regular, who provides a service to the world, either teaching or nursing, within the confines of the monastery.
+A religious sister (abbreviated: Sr.) is a Christian woman who has taken public vows in a religious order dedicated to apostolic works.
+Though often referred to as nuns, they are canonically distinct.
 Nuns, religious sisters and canonesses all use the term "Sister" as a form of address.
 Religious sisters are found in various traditions of Christianity, particularly Catholicism, Evangelical Lutheranism and Anglicanism.
 In the Catholic Church, religious sisters are associated with a religious institute.
-The HarperCollins Encyclopedia of Catholicism (1995) defines "congregations of sisters [as] institutes of women who profess the simple vows of poverty, chastity, and obedience, live a common life, and are engaged in ministering to the needs of society."
-As William Saunders writes: "When bound by simple vows, a woman is a sister, not a nun, and thereby called 'sister'.
-Nuns recite the Liturgy of the Hours or Divine Office in common [...] [and] live a contemplative, cloistered life in a monastery [...] behind the 'papal enclosure'.
-Nuns are permitted to leave the cloister only under special circumstances and with the proper permission."